-- Length and location of the excavated channel

-- Ocean conditions
+- 1. Length and location of the excavated channel - 2.
+Ocean conditions - 3.
+Rainfall - 4.
+Time to develop the break-out conditions - 5.
+Date of closure (including gauge height)

-- Rainfall

-- Time to develop the break-out conditions

-- Date of closure (including gauge height)

-This information would be very useful to the present assessment, however it is not known if this information is available.
+This information would be very useful to the present assessment, however this is not available.